 Now, that strategy might work for grocery stores (lettuce! peanut butter! organic milk!), because most people already know how they like to eat.

 You need a targeted ad.
-“Targeted” means it focuses on a particular customer problem or opportunity, and specifically connects what your business does to that problem or opportunity.
+“Targeted” means it focuses on a particular customer problem or aspiration, and specifically connects what your business does to that problem or opportunity.

 6. Glittering generalities

 “State of the art, world-class, cutting-edge.
 Caring service.”

 Unfortunately, these words mean nothing because they can mean anything (and they’re overused, too).

 Tell the customer WHY the cool tools matter, and be specific.
 Which of these two advertising messages do you think works better?

 - “Shave 2 minutes off your race time with XYZ’s positronic pace analysis”

 - “The latest tools help you achieve peak performance”

 Your ad’s all about your business, rather than the problems and opportunities you help your customers tackle.
 Sounds like: